 - $12,600 for 2018

-New employers begin at a standard rate depending on the type of business activity.
-For rate year 2021 the rate consists of only the base rate.
-There are no surcharges in effect for 2021.
-However, between 2004-2012, the standard rate consisted of three components: a base rate, a solvency surcharge and a surtax.
-For the years 2013 through 2017 the standard rate consisted of two components: a base rate and a bond principal rate.
+New employers start paying UI premiums at a beginning rate depending on the type of business activity.
+For rate year 2022 the rate consists of only the base rate.
+There are no surcharges in effect for 2022.
+For more information about surcharges, see the below tab.

 - Computed Rate